 Registration.
 Each entity required to report shall complete an online registration form, or update an existing one, via the MHDO Prescription Drug Price Data Portal web interface (https://mhdo.maine.gov/pharma_portal/) by January 30th of each year.
 It is the responsibility of the reporting entity to complete, as needed, all company and contact information.

-Notifications by Manufacturers.
-No later than January 30th of each year, a manufacturer shall notify the MHDO via the MHDO Prescription Drug Price Data Portal web interface when the manufacturer has during the prior calendar year:
+Public Notice of Substantial Drug Price Change or Introduction.
+No later than January 30th of each year, the MHDO shall produce and post on its publicly accessible website a list of prescription drugs for which the manufacturer has during the prior calendar year:

 Increased the wholesale acquisition cost of a brand-name drug by more than 20% per pricing unit;